epics-docs/epics-docs/guides/IOCInit.rst

 Conﬁgure Main Thread
 ^^^^^^^^^^^^^^^^^^^^

-Providing the IOC has not already been initialized, initHookAtIocBuild is announced ﬁrst.
+Provided the IOC has not already been initialized, initHookAtIocBuild is announced ﬁrst.

 The main thread’s epicsThreadIsOkToBlock ﬂag is set, the message